pavitrakumar949/sip-dialog-basics/README.md

 Call-ID + From tag + To tag
 - Call-ID identifies the call attempt.
 - From tag identifies the caller side.
-- To tag (added in 200 OK) identifies the callee side.
+- To tag identifies the callee side.
 When both tags exist along with the Call-ID, the dialog is established.

 ## After ACK